 Tim the Beaver Mascot History

-The Beaver has been a member of MIT for over 85 years.
+The Beaver has been a member of MIT for 100 years.
 But how did the Beaver come to the MIT community?

 This excerpt was found in a dusty file cabinet, archived amongst the CAC files, as part of a plan to re-design the Beaver costume.
 It explains the beginnings of the mascot and why MIT chose the beaver as its symbol.

 "The beaver was chosen as the mascot of Technology because of its remarkable engineering and mechanical skill and its habits of industry.
 The proposal that the beaver be adapted as the mascot of the Institute was made at the annual dinner of the Technology Club of New York on January 17, 1914.
 The late President Richard Maclaurin formally accepted the proposal, and at this dinner a group of beavers shown in natural surroundings was presented to the Institute."

 "The Technology Club of New York held its annual dinner at the Hotel Plaza on January 17, 1914 with President Maclaurin as the principal guest of the evening.

 The first special feature was the presentation to President Maclaurin of a pair of handsomely mounted beavers and the suggestion on behalf of the New York club that this animal should be duly adopted as the mascot of the Institute.
 Later, D. Gardner, made the presentation address and felicitously pointed out that while Princeton has her tiger, Yale her bulldog, and Wisconsin her Badger, Tech has no mascot and he then emphasized the peculiar appropriateness of the beaver, because of its unique industry and its modest and inconspicuous acquisitiveness, as a symbol of Technology in general and of Technology's President in particular.
 Doctor Maclaurin then gracefully accepted the gift and adopted the beaver as the formal mascot of the Institute.